brentyi/tyro/docs/source/examples/custom_constructors.rst

 Custom constructors
 ===================

-:func:`tyro.cli` is designed for comprehensive support of standard Python type constructs.
-In some cases, however, it can be useful to extend the set of types supported by :mod:`tyro`.
+:func:`tyro.cli` aims for comprehensive support of standard Python type constructs.
+It can still, however, be useful to extend the set of suported types.

 We provide two complementary approaches for doing so: